chvancooten/NimPackt-v1/README.md

 ## Description

+> ⚠ NimPackt is still under active development and will contain bugs/oversights/flaws.
+Though generated binaries should be OpSec-safe, please verify this yourself before deploying them in active engagements.
+Kthx.

 NimPackt is a Nim-based packer for C# / .NET executables.
 It automatically wraps these executables (along with its arguments) in a Nim binary that is compiled to Native C and as such harder to detect or reverse engineer.
 Currently, it has the following features.

 - Patching the Anti-Malware Scan Interface (AMSI)
 - Disabling Event Tracing for Windows (ETW)
 - Payload encoding to prevent static analysis
-- ~~Obfuscating static strings used in the binary~~ (temporarily disabled, does not support embedded payload string)
+- Obfuscating static strings used in the binary
-- Cross-platform compilation (from both Linux and Windows)
+- Supports cross-platform compilation (from both Linux and Windows)
 - Supports both x64/x86 compilation (make sure to grab the right architecture for the ingested binary)

 A great source for C#-based binaries for offensive tooling can be found [here](https://github.com/Flangvik/SharpCollection).
 It is highly recommended to compile the C# binaries yourself.
 You should replace strings for, as well as obfuscate, sensitive binaries (like Mimikatz) to avoid fingerprinting.